 54. Your address must be on each document

-If you lodge a document in relation to a case, the document must contain your residential, business or postal address for service.
+(1) If you lodge a document in relation to a case, the document must contain your residential or business address for service.

+(2) The address for service specified on the document is to be taken to be your address for service under this Division until —

+(a) if your document specifies the address of an agent under rule 56 — your agent lodges a notice in the approved form stating that he or she no longer acts for you; or

+(b) you lodge a notice of change of address under rule 57.

+[Rule 54 amended in Gazette 3 Jun 2008 p.
+2145-6.]

 55. If you are not represented

-(1) If you are an individual who is not represented by an agent, the address for service is to be your usual place of residence, principal place of business or postal address.
+(1) If you are an individual who is not represented by an agent, the address for service is to be your usual place of residence or principal place of business.

-(2) If you are a partnership that is not represented by an agent, your address for service is to be your principal place of business or postal address.
+(2) If you are a partnership that is not represented by an agent, your address for service is to be your principal place of business.

-(3) If you are a corporation that is not represented by an agent, your address for service is to be your registered office, principal place of business or postal address.
+(3) If you are a corporation that is not represented by an agent, your address for service is to be your registered office or principal place of business.

+[Rule 55 amended in Gazette 3 Jun 2008 p.
+2146.]

 56. If you are represented

-(1) If you are represented by a lawyer, your address for service is to be your lawyer’s principal place of business, your lawyer’s postal address, or your lawyer’s number (if any) at a document exchange approved by the Chief Magistrate.
+(1) If you are represented by a lawyer, your address for service is to be your lawyer’s principal place of business or your lawyer’s number (if any) at a document exchange approved by the Chief Magistrate.

-(2) If you are represented by an agent who is not a lawyer, your address for service is to be your agent’s usual place of residence, principal place of business or postal address.
+(2) If you are represented by an agent who is not a lawyer, your address for service is to be your agent’s usual place of residence or principal place of business.

+[Rule 56 amended in Gazette 3 Jun 2008 p.
+2146.]

 57. If your address changes

 (1) If your address for service under this rule changes after documents have been lodged in relation to your case, you must lodge and serve a notice of change of address as soon as practicable after the address has changed.